GenSecrets/docs/index.md

 ---
 layout: help
 title: Where should I begin?
-subtitle: Join today at mcplay.gen.run
+mcplay.gen.run

----

-Knowledge base and support articles for all of Gen's Universe.
+subtitle: Join today at mcplay.gen.run | Knowledge base and support articles for all of Gen's Universe.
 hero:
     background: "#663399"
     image: header_2.jpg